-Front-wheel drive (FWD), rear-wheel drive (RWD), and four- or all-wheel drive (4WD or AWD): you’ve probably heard these terms kicked around before.
-These are the three main types of engine and transmission layouts for motor vehicles and it’s one of many key ways vehicles are classified and grouped.
-There are many methods of vehicle classification, but this method essentially is one of the more prominent, as it separates them based on which axle the engine and transmission sends its power to (the drive wheels).
+Front-wheel drive (FWD), rear-wheel drive (RWD), and four- or all-wheel drive (4WD or AWD): You’ve probably heard these terms kicked around before.
+They’re the three main types of engine and transmission layouts for motor vehicles, and they’re often used to classify and group cars.

-Obviously, not all layouts are created equal and they certainly all do not perform the same.
-That’s because each layout comes with its own inherent handling characteristics, significantly affecting the way a vehicle handles and behaves.
-Though handling isn’t just affected by which axle(s) receive power.
-The handling behavior of each layout is also affected by where the engineers specifically place the engine.
-That’s because it can alter the weight distribution of a vehicle, playing a huge role in handling, especially in inclement weather or during high-performance driving.
+Not all layouts are created equal, and they certainly all do not perform in the same way.
+Each layout comes with its own inherent handling characteristics that significantly affect the way a vehicle behaves.
+The handling behavior of each layout is also affected by where the engineers place the engine.
+Engine placement can alter the weight distribution of a vehicle, playing a huge role in handling, especially in inclement weather, or during high-performance driving.

 What is rear-wheel drive (RWD)?

 Rear-wheel drive, which is often abbreviated as RWD, is the oldest layout.
 It denotes a configuration in which the engine sends its power through a transmission to the rear axle of a vehicle.
 The 1885 Benz Patent-Motorwagen, which is often considered the very first car, was rear-wheel drive.
 In America, a vast majority of cars were rear-wheel drive through the 1970s.
 The configuration is becoming increasingly rare in 2019, however.
 Sports cars like the Toyota Supra keep it alive.

 What is front-wheel drive (FWD)?